AntSimi/py-eddy-tracker/doc/grid_identification.rst

         out_directory -v DEBUG

-Filter could be modify with options *--cut_wavelength* and *--filter_order*.
-You could also defined height between two isolines with *--isoline_step*, which could improve speed profile quality and detect accurately tiny eddies.
+Filter could be modified with options *--cut_wavelength* and *--filter_order*.
+You could also define height between two isolines with *--isoline_step*, which could improve speed profile quality and detect accurately tiny eddies.
 You could also use *--fit_errmax* to manage acceptable shape of eddies.

 An eddy identification will produce two files in the output directory, one for anticyclonic eddies and the other one for cyclonic.

-In regional area which are away from the equator, current could be deduce from height, juste write *None None* inplace of *ugos vgos*
+In regional areas which are away from the Equator, current could be deduced from height, just write *None None* in place of *ugos vgos*

-In case of **datacube**, you need to specify index for each layer (time, depth, ...) wiht *--indexs* option like:
+In case of **datacube**, you need to specify index for each layer (time, depth, ...) with *--indexs* option like:

 .. code-block:: bash